Support for scholarship students

 University can be a daunting experience at times, and all students need help and guidance at some point.
 The information contained on this page will give you a starting point on what support is available at the University of Auckland.

 Scholarship payments are made to you for the express purpose of directly supporting your study and are tax-free only under this condition.
-You may use your scholarship payments for items such as tuition fees, accommodation, books for study, travel to and from university, equipment required for study (including laptops and similar devices).
+You may use your scholarship payments for items such as tuition fees, accommodation and living costs, books for study, travel to and from university, equipment required for study (including laptops and similar devices).
 If you are in doubt about what you can use your payment for, please ask.
 Any expenditure on items not related to your study might breach the conditions of your scholarship, resulting in the cancellation and repayment of your scholarship.

 If your scholarship includes accomodation fees, the Scholarships Office will pay directly to Accomodation Services by the accomodation fees deadline, including the advance payment.
 If you do not meet the grade point average (GPA) requirement after your first semester, your accomodation payment may be suspended and you will be liable to cover the cost of your second semester accomodation fees.